 Clear and cool Wednesday night in Philadelphia region

-Bill Kelly has the latest NEXT Weather forecast for the Philadelphia region on a cool Wednesday night.
+Bill Kelly has the latest NEXT Weather forecast for the Philadelphia region Wednesday night.

 View CBS News In